badoo/techblog/README.md

 ### Getting Set Up

-First fork the http://git.ukoffice/mobile/techblog repository on GitHub.
+First fork the [mobile/techblog](http://git.ukoffice/mobile/techblog) repository on GitHub.

-Then clone your fork of the project locally by running the following command with your GitHub username:
+Then clone your fork of the project locally by running the following command, with **<yourusername>** replaced with your GitHub username:
 ```sh
 git clone git@git.ukoffice:<yourusername>/techblog.git techblog
 ```